 Where movement and meditation fit in

 While the new food point system is the main pillar of Weight Watchers’ latest evolution—hey, everybody’s gotta eat—Grossman says movement and meditation will continue to play even more integral roles.
 “You’re going to see further integration of mindfulness,” she says.
 The company has even partnered up with guided meditation app Headspace to “help develop customized content for WW members,” according to the press release.

 “What our team is working on next is, ‘How do we talk about physical activity that’s beyond just calories burned?'” —Gary Foster, chief scientific officer

-Foster stresses that the reason for this isn’t a gimmick—it’s backed by research.
+Foster stresses that the reasoning behind incorporating mindfulness isn’t a gimmick—it’s backed by research.
 “Physical activity increases the quantity and quality of your life in so many ways independent of weight,” he says.
 “What our team is working on next is, ‘How do we talk about physical activity that’s beyond just calories burned?’
 That’s where the future of our innovation is going.”